What Can Airport Scanners See In Luggage – You Might Be Surprised

 What Daily Items Will Trigger A Security Search?

 If you packed basil leaves in a baggie in your luggage, it might trigger a search as it resembles marijuana.
-However, TSA is not looking for marijuana, but since you are asking, “What can airport scanners see in luggage?” it’s best to be careful.
+However, TSA’s primary focus is on security threats, but illegal items discovered may be referred to law enforcement.
 If it is basil, you will be fine, but if you plan to pack marijuana in your bags, it could be bad news.
-Marijuana is illegal in airports and on airplanes.
+Marijuana laws vary by location, and carrying it through airports can lead to legal issues depending on local and federal regulations.

-When you travel with kiddos, “What can airport scanners see in luggage?” is also a concern.
+When you travel with kiddos, what airport scanners see in luggage can also be a concern.
 A child’s toy gun can trigger a search.
 It may not be metal, but the image alone can cause a ruckus.
-So, make sure your child’s luggage only has approved toys and games.
+So, make sure your child’s luggage only contains toys that do not resemble prohibited items.

 Items That May Trigger Scanners

 Airport scanners are designed to detect a wide range of items based on their density, material, and shape.
-When you ask, “What can airport scanners see in luggage?” this list will be helpful.
 Here are some things commonly found in a person’s suitcase that might trigger the scanners at the airport:

 liquids of 3.4 ounces in a quart size baggieFull-sized DVD players and video game consolesLarge bottles of liquid medications